agiilz/salesforce-ag-log-viewer/README.md

 ## Future Improvements

-   * The size of the columns can be improved to visualize better.
-   * Add option to enable logs for a specific user from extension.
+   * Add option to enable logs for a specific user from extension
-   * Add option to clear downloaded logs.
+   * Add option to clear downloaded logs

-## Known Issues

-   * Columns headers don't move when screen size is smaller and you need to scroll right.

 ## Release Notes